-In this section, we connect the notion of halting programs to a description of reality.
-To do so, we introduce the notion of an experiment as an initial preparation along with a series of steps (i.e. a protocol) to be performed on the preparation such that it terminates with a result.
-We then further introduce the notion of a universal experimenter; a machine that can carry out any experiment in nature, and we find that such admit an equivalent mathematical definition to that of a halting program and universal Turing machine, respectively.
+We connect halting programs to a description of reality.
+To do so, we introduce the notion of an experiment as an initial preparation along with a protocol (i.e. a series of steps) to be performed on the preparation such that it terminates with a result.
+We then further introduce the notion of a universal experimenter as a machine that can carry out any experiments in nature.
+We find that such admits equivalent mathematical definitions to that of a halting program and that of a universal Turing machine, respectively.
 Finally, we argue that any physical system can be described equivalently, and without ambiguities, by a corresponding collection of terminated experiments (in lieu of, say, dynamical equations).

-From here, a scientific method will then be defined as a function that recursively enumerates experiments.
-A specific listing of halting programs or experiments produces an incremental contribution of mathematical or experimental knowledge, respectively, and such can be used to validate or invalidate predictive models of knowledge.
+From here, a scientific method will be defined as a function that recursively enumerates experiments.
+A specific listing of halting programs or experiments produces an incremental contribution of mathematical or experimental knowledge, respectively.
+Such can then be used to validate or invalidate predictive models of knowledge.

-This yields an epistemologically-complete formalization of the practice of science that is entirely free of obscurities.
+This yields a formalization of the practice of science that is entirely free of obscurities.
+It admits purely mathematical definitions for experimentations, predictions, falsification and other scientific notions.